 About the Journal

-Trauma International– Unique Journal of Trauma and Injury is a peer-reviewed journal being published under the aegis of the Indian Orthopaedic Research Group (IORG), an organisation dedicated to promoting Academic research in India.
-Trauma International is started with an idea of a journal that will be international, intelligent, interactive and at the same time clinically relevant.
+Trauma International– Unique Journal of Trauma and Injury is open access and Double-Blind peer-reviewed journal being published under the aegis of the Indian Orthopaedic Research Group (IORG), an organisation dedicated to promoting Academic research in India.
+Trauma International is started in the year 2015 with an idea of a journal that will be international, intelligent, interactive, and at the same time clinically relevant.
 The editors welcome submissions from all over the world.
-The stress is on latest research in the field of Trauma and Injury including emergency care, orthopaedic and surgical care, clinical and radiographic outcomes, surgical techniques and implant design, biomechanics, and biomaterials.
-All aspects of case of injured will fall within the scope of the Journal
+The stress is on the latest research in the field of Trauma and Injury including emergency care, orthopaedic and surgical care, clinical and radiographic outcomes, surgical techniques and implant design, biomechanics, and biomaterials.
+All aspects of the case of the injured will fall within the scope of the Journal.

 Why the new Journal?

-Trauma International will be a quarterly (4 issues per year) print and online journal.
-The online version will be an open access source and the print version will be made available on subscription.
+Trauma International will be a Semi-Annual (2 issues per year) print and online journal.
+The online version will be an open-access.
 The journal publishes original articles, systematic reviews and meta-analyses, instructional lectures, case reports, technical notes and letters to the editor.